vojtahelle/openCV/README.md

  wget http://downloads.sourceforge.net/project/opencvlibrary/opencv-unix/2.4.9/opencv-2.4.9.zip
  unzip opencv-2.4.9.zip

-2)Clone this repository
+2) Clone this repository

  git clone https://github.com/mrnugget/opencv-haar-classifier-training

-3)Put your positive images in the ./positive_images folder and create a list of them:
+3) Put your positive images in the ./positive_images folder and create a list of them:

  find ./positive_images -iname "*.jpg" > positives.txt

-3)Put the negative images in the ./negative_images folder and create a list of them:
+4) Put the negative images in the ./negative_images folder and create a list of them:

  find ./negative_images -iname "*.jpg" > negatives.txt

-4)Create positive samples with the bin/createsamples.pl script and save them to the ./samples folder:
+5) Create positive samples with the bin/createsamples.pl script and save them to the ./samples folder:

  perl bin/createsamples.pl positives.txt negatives.txt samples 1500\
    "opencv_createsamples -bgcolor 0 -bgthresh 0 -maxxangle 1.1\
    -maxyangle 1.1 maxzangle 0.5 -maxidev 40 -w 80 -h 40"

-6)Use tools/mergevec.py to merge the samples in ./samples into one file:
+6) Use tools/mergevec.py to merge the samples in ./samples into one file:

  python ./tools/mergevec.py -v samples/ -o samples.vec
 Note: If you get the error struct.error: unpack requires a string argument of length 12 then go into your samples directory and delete all files of length 0.

-7)Start training the classifier with opencv_traincascade, which comes with OpenCV, and save the results to ./classifier:
+7) Start training the classifier with opencv_traincascade, which comes with OpenCV, and save the results to ./classifier:

  opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt\
    -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 1000\